Arnav047/Drug-Prescription/README.md

 * Calculating the Number of Useless and Useful Drugs for Each Condition.
 * Finding some hidden patterns that could help the company to make precise data driven decisions
 * Finding the Highest and Lowest Rated Drugs for each Condition.
-* finding the Most Useful Drugs with their Respective Condition.
+* finding the Most Useful and useless Drugs with their Respective Condition.

 ### TechStack Used
 * numpy